Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 Sear with Intention

-Preheat oven to 400°F (200°C).
-In a cast iron skillet, heat a tablespoon of olive oil over medium-low heat.
-Pat chicken skin dry.
+Heat a cast iron skillet over medium-low heat with a tablespoon of olive oil.
+Pat the chicken skin completely dry.

 Layer

-In the same skillet (or a baking dish), scatter sliced fennel and lemon rounds.
 Nestle the chicken thighs on top.
 Pouring over the remaining marinade.

 Roast

-Glaze the Moment
+Rest & Glaze the Moment

 Finish & Serve